-Germany to Force Internet Providers to Hand Over Data on 'Hate Speech' Suspects
+Germany to Force Net Providers to Hand Over 'Hate Speech' Suspect Data

 — Breitbart London (@BreitbartLondon) July 13, 2016

-Populist Alternative for Germany MP Joana Cotar said the proposed legislation was a “fight against the free Internet” and argued it would be used to silence citizens critical of the German government.
+Populist Alternative for Germany (AfD) politician Joana Cotar said the proposed legislation was a “fight against the free Internet” and argued it would be used to silence citizens critical of the German government.

 The far-left Die Linke agreed with the AfD, accusing the government of setting up a surveillance state.

-Germany already has one of the most draconian sets of laws concerning “hate” on social media, including approving legislation imposing fines of up to 50 million euros on social media companies who do not remove hate content in a timely manner.
+Germany already has one of the most draconian sets of laws concerning “hate” on social media, including approving legislation imposing fines of up to 50 million euros on social media companies who do not remove hate content in what the government considers a timely manner.

-The German authorities are also known to engage in large-scale raids of citizens accused of spreading hate speech online, with a 2016 raid seeing 60 homes searched across 14 states.
+The German authorities are also known to engage in large-scale raids of citizens accused of spreading “hate speech” online, with a 2016 raid seeing 60 homes searched across 14 states.

 ‘Freedom of Expression Has Its Limits!’ – Merkel Rails Against Free Speech https://t.co/BAoBtdlCIh